 Our life is subject to changes.
 Someone might lose a job and take an employment opportunity in a different state.
 If your elder parent needs you to take care of him/her (or many other reasons) you may need to relocate.
 How does it affect your child custody?

-Under California law the best interest of the children is the determining factor.
-Ideally the father and the mother shall both have parenting time.
+Under California law, the best interest of the children is the determining factor.
+Ideally, the father and the mother shall both have parenting time.
 It is good for the children to have continuing and frequent contact with both of them.
-Relocation of one parent will make this contact difficult.
+The relocation of one parent will make this contact difficult.
 Moving children out of the state will affect the other parent’s rights.
 The parent moving out of state with the children has the burden of proof that it is in the best interest of the children to relocate with her/him.

 If the parent who has primary physical custodian wants to relocate, he shall file a petition to move away.
-In this petition he or she should state the reason(s) for relocation and the other spouse will have a right to object.
-The court will base their decision on what is in the best interest of the children.
+In this petition, he or she should state the reason(s) for relocation and the other spouse will have a right to object.
+The court will base its decision on what is in the best interest of the children.
 Generally, joint custody is preserved.
-The court will issue new plan for custody and visitation which would be more suitable regarding relocation.
-For example, child might stay with one parent during the school year and have more time with other parent during vacation.
+The court will issue a new plan for custody and visitation which would be more suitable regarding relocation.
+For example, a child might stay with one parent during the school year and have more time with other parents during vacation.